jwunderl/pxt-arcade/docs/courses/csintro3/functions/parameters.md

 ## Student Task #2: Greeting

-Write a function named `greet` that takes in two strings: `firstName` and `lastName`.
-The function should print to the console a greeting of some sort that uses both parameters.
+Modify the greet function Task #1 so that it takes in two strings: `firstName` and `lastName`.
+This time, the function should print to the console a greeting of some sort that uses **both** parameters.
 Example: `Hello John Doe`.

 ## Example #3a: Capslock